-Let’s look at how the race for NFL MVP stands in 2023, one week into the regular season.
+Let’s look at how the race for NFL MVP stands in 2023, 17 weeks into the regular season.

 If anybody ever tells you that the NFL is not all about the quarterback in 2023, just cite the latest odds for MVP.
 Then show them the list of previous winners.
 Nobody can deny it.

 The Pro Football Writers of America began voting for MVP in 1975, and since then the men under center have absolutely dominated.
 In total, some 33 QBs have won the award outright in that time while Brett Favre shared with Barry Sanders in 1997.